MystenLabs/sui/doc/src/learn/sui-compared.md

 ## Causal order vs total order

-Unlike most existing blockchain systems (and as the reader may have guessed from the description of write requests above), Sui does not impose a total order on the transactions submitted by clients.
-Instead, transactions are *causally* ordered--if a transaction `T1` produces output objects `O1` that are used as input objects in a transaction `T2`, an authority must execute `T1` before it executes `T2`.
+Unlike most existing blockchain systems (and as the reader may have guessed from the description of write requests above), Sui does not always impose a total order on the transactions submitted by clients, with shared objects being the exception.
+Instead, most transactions are *causally* ordered--if a transaction `T1` produces output objects `O1` that are used as input objects in a transaction `T2`, an authority must execute `T1` before it executes `T2`.
 Note that `T2` need not use these objects directly for a causal relationship to exist--e.g., `T1` might produce output objects which are then used by `T3`, and `T2` might use `T3`'s output objects.
 However, transactions with no causal relationship can be processed by Sui authorities in any order.

 ## Writes

 In a traditional blockchain, the problem is that there is a single increment for the entire blockchain's world.
-This design mutualizes the ceremony of reaching consensus across required parties, which is effective yet costly and slow.
+This design mutualizes the ceremony of reaching consensus across required parties, which is effective yet slow.
 Sui - a [proof-of-stake (PoS)](https://en.wikipedia.org/wiki/Proof_of_stake) blockchain - reduces this cost and latency by optimizing for the typical transaction sending assets to another account.

 Sui recognizes the only view needed to judge whether single-writer transactions are suitable is of that sender’s account.
 Sui does not need information from the rest of the world.
 Further, Sui supports more complex transactions with its object-centric focus and Move’s strong ownership model; these complex transitions can determine what part of the blockchain world must be seen to confirm transaction suitability and validity.

 In this manner, Sui enables multi-lane processing and eliminates [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
 No longer must all other transactions in the world wait for the completion of the first transaction’s increment in a single lane.
 Sui provides a lane of the appropriate breadth for each transaction: simple sends require viewing only the sender account; more complex transactions may need to see more of the world’s state - but not all of it, and they will need to declare the required views explicitly.

 Sui’s architecture minimizes the impact of checking the validity of a transaction: each sender can send only one, non-equivocating transaction at a time.
 And that transaction blocks no one else on the network from sending transactions.
-Sui assumes complex, interdependent transactions are the exception rather than the rule; most transactions are independent from one another.
+Sui assumes complex, interdependent transactions are the exception rather than the rule; most transactions are independent from one another, merely making payments online.
 Sui and Move represent all of these transactions faithfully.

-Because Sui limits the sender to one transaction at a time, it is imperative the transactions finish quickly.
+Because Sui limits the sender to one transaction at a time, it is imperative the transactions finalize quickly.
 Sui offers these optimizations to speed transaction completion:

-* Simpler algorithms are used to determine state, since less of the world’s state must be evaluated.
+* Simpler algorithms are used to determine state, since less of the world’s state must be ascertained.
 These algorithms are based upon [Byzantine Consistent Broadcast](https://link.springer.com/book/10.1007/978-3-642-15260-3).
 * Transaction sessions are interactive to ensure at-once processing and vote gathering.
-Instead of an asynchronous fire-and-forget model where transactions may take minutes or even hours, Sui transactions can finish in under a second.
+Instead of a fire-and-forget model where transactions may take minutes or even hours, Sui transactions can finish in under a second.

 A traditional blockchain client operates via a single send request and awaits approval of the transaction, polling the validators for an answer sometime later.
 Either end users or the gateway must do a little more work and then get: low latency and better security.
-Simple broadcast transactions are completed instantly.
-Remember, no private keys are ever exchanged.
+Simple broadcast transactions are completed immediately.
+Remember, no private keys are ever revealed.

 ## Reads